They Came Together: Plot

-As Joel and Molly have dinner with unhappy couple Kyle and Karen, they recount how they first began dating in NYC.
-At the time, Molly owned a small independent candy store, Upper Sweet Side, that was being pushed out of business by Joel's company, a larger candy corporation CSR.
+As Joel and Molly have dinner with unhappy couple Kyle and Karen, they recount how they first began dating in New York City.

-Joel lived with his girlfriend Tiffany, until he caught her cheating on him with his coworker Trevor.
-Ironically, he found them when he had gone home to propose, with roses and an engagement ring in hand.
+At the time they first meet Molly owns a small independent candy store, Upper Sweet Side, which is being pushed out of business by Joel's company, a larger candy corporation Candy Systems and Research (CSR).
+Joel lives with his girlfriend Tiffany until one day he returns to their apartment to propose to her with roses and an engagement ring in hand, only to catch her cheating on him with his coworker Trevor.
 Trevor is also his work rival, stealing an account from him and vying for the same promotion.

 On their way to the same Halloween party, Joel and Molly bump into each other.
-They were both invited by their respective best friends to set them up, and ironically come dressed in identical costumes.
-Although they initially fight, they bump into each other in a second-hand book store and end up going on a date.
+They were both invited by their respective best friends to set them up, and ironically come dressed in identical Ben Franklin costumes.
+Although they initially fight, they later bump into each other in a second-hand bookstore and end up going on a date at a coffee shop.

-Spending hours together in a coffee shop, Joel and Molly bond over many things they have in common.
+Spending hours together, Joel and Molly bond over many things they have in common, and he reveals his dream to open his own coffee shop.
 She invites him home for dinner, where he meets Molly's son Tucker.
-Later, on the front steps, Joel admits that he is not over Tiffany, so Molly goes in angrily.
+Later, on the front steps, Joel admits that he is not over Tiffany, so Molly leaves angrily.

-Joel goes to the sweet shop to apologize, but both take so long getting ready, him rehearsing out front and Molly going through a montage of trying on outfits, that they miss each other.
-He eventually says sorry over the phone, and they begin dating.
-Following a video montage of the couple laughing and enjoying themselves in piles of leaves, the greengrocer's etc, they do a road trip so Joel can meet her parents.
+Joel goes to the sweet shop to apologize, but both take so long getting ready, as he rehearses out front and Molly goes through a montage of trying on outfits, that they miss each other.
+He eventually apologizes over the phone, and they begin dating.
+Following a montage of the couple laughing and enjoying themselves in piles of leaves, at the greengrocer's, etc., they go on a road trip so Joel can meet her parents.